-Hridaya Hermitage is a traditional yogic ashram in the mountains of western Maine, USA.
-We are a group of disciples living and practicing as families and individuals in community with our Gurus, as the Rishis did in ancient times.
+Hridaya is a traditional yogic hermitage in the mountains of western Maine, USA.
+We are a group of Yogis living and practicing as families and individuals in community with our Gurus, as the Rishis did in ancient times.

 As such, we offer the visitor an experience of a way of life that has almost disappeared from the modern world, even in India.

-Situated on 100 wooded acres, our home is peaceful and beautiful, and a bit removed from the normal world, as you might expect an ashram to be.
+Situated on 100 wooded acres, our home is peaceful and beautiful, and a bit removed from the normal world, as you might expect a hermitage to be.
 But our life together is so much more than a “lifestyle.”

 As yogis and yoginis, we are initiated disciples who are yoked to our Guru in the time-honored way.
 The flow of our activity revolves around spiritual practice, both morning and evening.

 To enhance our practice, we look to create and constantly refine the most supportive environment possible for spiritual and physical health.
 This includes a largely raw, vegan diet and minimal use of electronic devices.
-As a side effect of our remote location, we have no indoor plumbing.
+We are off-the-grid.
 All our buildings are heated with wood.

-It takes quite a bit of work to keep an ashram going!
+It takes quite a bit of work to keep a hermitage going!
 So most of us do not have conventional jobs.
 Our family businesses that earn money include carpentry, tattoo artistry and freelance writing.
 We also benefit greatly from donations and the income from our retreats and other programs.

-Our Yogic life is definitely not easy.
-But it is True.
+The Yogic life is definitely a great experience and we seek to emanate the fulfillment of being yogis to all beings.
 This is the source of the harmony you feel when you visit.